scare-scale/ScareScale/src/content/movie/isolated-2025.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /rqzsrIhf9CH63iTQEQgfJFMuJwx.jpg
+synopsis: "A nurse and her patient are trying to escape when a violent intruder starts hunting them."
 ---
-A nurse and her patient are trying to escape when a violent intruder starts hunting them.